-Regardless of their coding skills, developers must understand the severity of poorly-written documentation.
-For a company, they run the risk of losing potential clients, as well as existing ones.
-Also, it can disrupt the company workflow.
+Regardless of their coding skills, developers must understand the severity of poorly written documentation.
+A company may run the risk of losing potential clients, as well as existing ones.
+It can also disrupt the company workflow.
 If developers are looking for information, they may find outdated or incomplete documents.
 When you generate low-quality documentation, not only will it leave room for errors, but it will also cost time and money for your company to correct those mistakes.

 So, how do you ensure your documentation is high-quality?
-Hire technical writers!
+Hire technical writers for software documentation!

 What are Technical Writers?

 Technical writers are professionals who explain complex information in a clear, concise, and useful manner and help audiences understand how to use that information efficiently.